 - E-sessions (live and recorded);

-- Slides from ESO's events.
+- Slides and videos from ESO's events.

-Materials are divided into categories:
+The material is divided into three categories:

 Downloadable PDF presentations from past ESO events;